Summary

 Rub the item with a white cloth.

-But some fakes can fool this test.
-Use it only as a quick check.
+Some fakes can fool this, so use only as a quick check.

 Bonus Tip: Buy from Trusted Stores